majovanilla/pet-adoption/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### Testing

+- Run `npm test` in your terminal (check that you are in the repo's folder) to run all the testing suite.

 ## Author